 About Achari Chicken Curry

-Achari Chicken Curry (Achari Murgh) as the name describes it well, is an aromatic, tangy, and flavorful North Indian chicken curry with the delectable flavors of pickling spices.
+Achari Chicken Curry (Achari Murgh), as the name describes it well, is an aromatic, tangy, and flavorful North Indian chicken curry with the delectable flavors of Indian pickling spices.

 Indian pickles are very different than their US cousins.
 They are loaded with spices and oil and are packed with a punch.

-Achari Chicken recipe uses some spices which are also used to make an achaar and the base of this curry is made of tomato and yogurt.
+Achari Chicken recipe uses spices, which are also used to make an achaar, and the base of this curry is made of tomato and yogurt.

-This curry is mostly made during winter as it is the best time to enjoy hot and spicy food.
+This curry is mainly made during winter as it is the best time to enjoy hot and spicy food.
 Having said that, you can enjoy it any time of the year.

-I personally like to cook this curry in a pot over the stovetop but you can definitely make it in an instant pot or a traditional pressure cooker.
+I like to cook this curry in a pot over the stovetop, but you can make it in an instant pot or a traditional pressure cooker.
 I am sharing all the methods in the post below.

 Achari Chicken recipe can be easily doubled or tripled.
-Use a bigger (8-qt) instant pot or a bigger pan if doubling the recipe.
-The time of cooking in the instant pot will remain the same but it will slightly increase if you are cooking it in a pan.
+If doubling the recipe, use a bigger (8-qt) instant pot or a bigger pan.
+The cooking time in the instant pot will remain the same, but it will slightly increase if you cook it in a pan.

 Ingredients